netx-ulx/NDN.p4-16/README.md

+# OUTDATED (2023)
+This repository has not been updated in several years.
+Since P4 tools have changed significantly, any instructions presented are obsolete and are unlikely to function.
+Regardless, you may still peruse `p4src` for our implementation of a NDN router on the v1model architecture.

 # NDN.p4-16

 This repository contains the source code for "_Named Data Networking using Programmable Switches_", a master's dissertation by Rui Miguel and supervised by Fernando Ramos, both from the Faculty of Sciences of the University of Lisbon, Portugal.